This is the story of how Slazenger became the largest manufacturer of tennis balls in the world.

 Ralph Slazenger (1844 – 1910) was born in Warrington to a family of German Jewish origin.
 He attended Manchester Grammar School and Forster’s College in Cheetham before joining the family firm of tailors in Manchester.

 The Slazenger & Sons name was introduced from 1876.
 Athletic clothing was produced from 1877.

-Ralph and his brother Albert Slazenger (1857 – 1940) transferred the family firm from Manchester to 56 Cannon Street, London in 1879.
+Ralph Slazenger relocated with his brother Albert Slazenger (1857 – 1940) to 56 Cannon Street, London from 1879.
 The firm began to produce sporting equipment from around this time.

 Following the move to London, Ralph Slazenger renounced his Judaism and converted to the Anglican faith.

 Slazenger tennis balls were used at the largest tournaments in England and Scotland by 1888.

 British businesses controlled practically all of the European tennis equipment market by 1889.

 Ralph Slazenger retired in 1901, leaving sole control of the firm with his brother Albert.

 The Slazenger lawn tennis ball became the official ball of the Wimbledon Tennis Tournament from 1902.
 The association continues to this day, and is the longest continually-running sporting sponsorship in the world.